Ride The Divide 3

 After a delicious breakfast, we had about 20 miles of pedaling (back in the rain, yep, really) to meet Gary at Dornan’s for lunch.
 When we arrived, the place was packed because of the rain, but we met Gary, ordered our lunch, and were able to find a table.
 Outside, it kept raining and raining, so we were really glad for the indoor break.
 Luckily it stopped raining just about the time we were done with lunch.
 Perfect timing!

 After saying good-bye, we quickly jumped on the bike and tried to beat the rain to the airport.
 We got to pedal along a newly created bike path along Highway 191.
 We rode about 7 miles to the Jackson Hole Airport, where we picked up an SUV so we could load the bike inside and drive it to the bike shop downtown.
 We arrived at Fitzgerald’s Bicycles, had a detailed conversation with Bart.
-He created a list of maintenance to do on the tandem, AND, best of all, he agreed it could fit in their storage unit until we start Chapter 4 – late next Spring or early next Summer.
+He created a list of maintenance to do on the tandem, AND, best of all, he agreed it could fit in their storage unit until we start Chapter 4 – late next Spring or early next Summer - depending on how much snow there is this Winter!

 We made our way through town, looking for a hotel or motel with space for a few nights, and ended-up finding a kinda-ok room at Super 8, which cost even more than the Hampton Inn we stayed at in Rawlins.
 Jackson is clearly a very popular tourist spot even in the “off season”!
 After we checked-in it started raining even harder than before – like a downpour – so we decided to drive to dinner instead of walk.
 We dined at Rendezvous Bistro, which was good, much better than McDonalds or Maverik.